100-Devs-1-Game/OmniPong/README.md

 <img width="461" height="358" alt="image" src="https://github.com/user-attachments/assets/0949377f-4feb-4d35-a3ed-942a1954d103" />

-Please use the username: `upload` and password: `pass1234` when this prompt appears.
+Please check the discord server for the required credentials, this is not your github login

 ### Guides: